 What Security Does Loanpad Lend Against?

 Loanpad secures each loan as the senior debt holder on the property it loans money against.
 Loanpad’s loan-to-values (ltv’s) are much lower than other peer to peer lending companies:

-If valuations are accurate, the lower the ltv’s, the lower the loan risk.
+If the valuations are accurate, the lower the loan-to-values, the lower the loan risk.

 What Are The Loan Default / Loss Rates?

 What Are The Main Risks?